Anxiety can become a state of torment.

 Overcome Anxiety with Thanksgiving

-Feeling thankful during a flash of anxiety sounds counterintuitive, but it’s exactly what allows us to embrace the truth (God is in control), grow in faith (I’m giving this to you, Lord.
-Please help.) and remain joyful in miserable moments (“Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God.”
-Philip.
-4:6)
+Feeling thankful during a flash of anxiety sounds counter-intuitive, but it’s exactly what allows us to embrace the truth (God is in control), grow in faith (I’m giving this to you, Lord.
+Please help.) and remain joyful in miserable moments.

-Now when I feel tempted to worry, I say a silent prayer in my heart like this, “God, please help me to have the mind of Christ
+Now when I feel tempted to worry, I say a silent prayer in my heart like this: “God, please help me to have the mind of Christ right now.
+I need you.”

 God is faithful and he wants the best for us.
 When we trust that, we do not need to fear evil.